odoo/documentation/content/administration/upgrade.rst

 The following upgrade-related services are **not** included:

 - the **cleaning** of pre-existing data and configurations while upgrading;
-- the upgrade of **custom modules created in-house or by third parties**, including Odoo partners;
+- the upgrade of **additional modules not covered by a maintenance contract** that are created in-house or by third parties, including Odoo partners; and
-- lines of **code added to standard modules**, i.e., customizations created outside the Studio app, code entered manually, and :ref:`automated actions using Python code
-  <studio/automated-actions/action>`; and
 - **training** on using the upgraded version's features and workflows.

 .. seealso::